pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Retrieve the 'idx'-th key and value of a map reply.

 Returns:

-- `REDISMODULE_OK` on success.
+- `PHARMAVILLAGEMODULE_OK` on success.
-- `REDISMODULE_ERR` if idx out of range or if the reply type is wrong.
+- `PHARMAVILLAGEMODULE_ERR` if idx out of range or if the reply type is wrong.

 The `key` and `value` arguments are used to return by reference, and may be NULL if not required.